PlumpMath/repl11/README.rst

 - open definition, show source, etc.
 - repl config : which interpreter, pythonpath, cwd, venv etc.
 - complete available modules
+- find any object in running process, filter for specific class, poke object, etc.

 - cover as much as possible with tests..
 - monkey patching methods & functions: find class and objects, ...
-- implement js/codemirror & vim clients as demos
+- implement js/codemirror & vim clients as demos (?)
 - read pdb sources to see how to set trace, etc.
 - subexpression profiling
 - writing at class level in coordination with tests: for given